ToniJBaker/Tabloid-MVC/README.md

 # Tabloid MVC Prototype
 This is a working prototype application.
 The prototype will help better understanding and refining of the product.
 It won't be as feature-rich or as polished as the final product, but it should implement the core features and be as close to the _current vision_ of the product as possible.

 The application is a multi-user web application with rich user experience.
-The the current prototype will utilize ASP<span>.NET</span> Core MVC for rapie development.
+The the current prototype will utilize ASP<span>.NET</span> Core MVC for rapid development.

 ### Users